 Singapore’s historic shophouses are some of the most colorful photography locations in Singapore.
-Dating from the mid-1800’s to early 1900’s, these beautiful architectural links to Singapore’s past stand in stark contrast to the modern construction that surrounds them today.
+Dating from the mid-1800’s to early 1900’s, these beautiful architectural links to the past stand in stark contrast to the modern construction that surrounds them today.
 Featuring vibrant facades, elaborately decorated with ceramic tiles, Chinese reliefs, and decorative embellishments from countries as nearby as Malaysia and as far-flung as France and the UK, Singapore’s shophouses are a direct reflection of the melting pot of cultures that make up this extraordinary country.

 What are Shophouses?

 Typically found in cities in Southeast Asia, shophouses are long, narrow structures, usually two or three stories high, that traditionally featured a shop or restaurant on the ground floor and a residence belonging to the shop owner on the floors above.
 The first shophouses in Singapore were fairly basic, but as time and styles progressed, shophouses became more elaborate in design, making them one of the most photographed sights in Singapore.

 - Most of the shophouses on this list are either businesses or people’s homes, so first and foremost, be respectful.
 Don’t touch anything, and if someone asks you to stop taking photos, just smile, apologize, and walk away.
 Even though these are all public areas and photography is permitted, it’s the polite thing to do if you’re asked to stop by a home or business owner.